Local points on twists of $X(p)$ with applications: Counterexamples to the Hasse principle

-\begin{remark} The previous theorem is optimal in the following sense.
+By~(iii) one gets that an isogeny $\psi : E' \to E$ is either an isomorphism or of degree~$q = -D$.
+By quadratic reciprocity and our assumptions $(q/p)=(-D/p)=(D/p)=1$.
+Hence Lemma~\ref{lem:irred} implies that $\phi$ is symplectic, a contradiction. \end{proof} \begin{remark} The previous theorem is optimal in the following sense.
 The CM discriminants~$D$ not present in the statement of Theorem \ref{thm:HasseSplit} do not give rise to counterexamples to the Hasse principle.
 They correspond to the following CM curves (given by their Cremona labels), up to a quadratic twist: $27a1, \; 27a2,\; 32a2,\; 32a3,\;36a4,\; 49a1, \; 49a4, \; 256a1$.

 For example, let $E$ be one of the elliptic curves $27a1$, $27a2$.
 One can check that $E$ admits a $3$-isogeny and has semistability defect $e=12$ at~$\ell=3$.
 For $\Xp$ to be a counterexample to the Hasse principle, we must have $\Xp(\Q)=\emptyset$.
 Hence, Lemma~\ref{lem:isogeny} imposes that $(3/p)=1$.
-However, Theorem~\ref{thm:mainConditional} (5) now implies $\Xp(\Q_3) = \emptyset$ and, in particular, we don't have everywhere local points.
+However, Theorem~\ref{thm:MAIN} implies that $\Xp(\Q_3) = \emptyset$ and, in particular, we don't have everywhere local points.
 Similar arguments show that all curves in the above list have isogenies preventing them from being counterexamples to the Hasse principle. \end{remark}

 The assumption $(D/p) = 1$ in Theorem~\ref{thm:HasseSplit} ensures $\rhobar_{E,p}$ lies in the normalizer of a split Cartan subgroup of $\GL_2(\F_p)$; this is necessary due to the absence of an analogous result to \cite[Theorem 1.2]{Xsplit13} for the non-split case.
 Assuming the following consequence of Serre's uniformity conjecture allows for the same proof in the non-split case.